quic-go/docs/content/docs/http3/server.md

 ## Graceful Shutdown

-The `http3.Server` can be gracefully shut down by calling the `Shutdown`.
+The `http3.Server` can be gracefully closed by calling the `Shutdown`.
 The server then stops accepting new connections.
 Existing connections are served until all active requests have completed.

 ```go
 ctx, cancel := context.WithTimeout(context.Background(), time.Minute)